micposso/fake-email-video-player/README.md

 # Fake Email Video Player for HTML email

-This is a fake simulation of a video player that displays an animated GIF with a PLAY and PAUSE button.
-This is a good simple alternative to showing cinematic sequences when HTML5 video is not supported.
+This is a fake simulation of a video player that displays an animated GIF with a PLAY and PAUSE button in iOS9.
+This is a simple alternative to enhance the video experience in apple devices that stopped supporting HTML5 video since the iOS9 upgrade.

-Supported Platforms

--iOS 8,9

--Android 4,5

-Use a static or animated gif for web clients.
+Current support of HTML5 video in email:

+Apple mail - SUPPORTED
+Outlook.com - SUPPORTED
+Android 4.5+ - SUPPORTED
+iOS 8 - SUPPORTED

+Email clients that do not support HTML5 video and possible fall back alternatives:

+iOS 9 - NOT SUPPORTED - FAKE VIDEO PLAYER FALLBACK Outlook - NOT SUPPORTED - STATIC IMAGE FALL BACK
+Gmail app - NOT SUPPORTED - ANIMATED GIF FALLBACK yahooo - NOT SUPPORTED - ANIMATED GIF FALLBACK
+AOL - NOT SUPPORTED - ANIMATED GIF FALLBACK
+Gmail - NOT SUPPORTED - ANIMATED GIF FALLBACK

 ![fake email video player](http://michaelposso.com/images/demo-screen.gif)